The most common blood tests performed in the NICU are the following:

 - Complete blood count (CBC): This test analyzes the components of blood, including hemoglobin, hematocrit, platelets, red blood cells and white blood cells.

-- Hemoglobin: Is a chemical found in red blood cells.
+- Hemoglobin: Is a major portion of the red blood cells.
 It enables the body to carry oxygen from the lungs to the tissues and carbon dioxide from the tissues to the lungs to be removed.

-- Hematocrit: Is a measure of volume of red blood cells.
+- Hematocrit: Is another portion of the red blood cells.
 It enables us to determine the percentage of red blood cells present in the body.
 The normal percentage will vary according to age, sex and the laboratory performing the test.
 Too high of a percentage can indicate dehydration, blood loss or other issues.
 Too low of a hematocrit can indicate anemia.

 - Platelets: Platelets are vital to blood clotting to stop bleeding.
 The platelet count is an important screening test of platelet function.
 If the platelet count is too low the patient may be prone to spontaneous bleeding that is difficult to control.
 Bleeding can occur in various parts of the body.
 If the platelet count is too high, it may indicate massive blood loss, infection or other disorders that require more testing.

-- Red Blood Cell Count: This is a measure of red blood cells per unit volume.
-Results can be used in other tests to help diagnose a condition.
+- Red Blood Cell Count: Results can be used in other tests to help diagnose a condition.